May 2, 2024

 Doubling Clean Energy Deployment Vital for UK’s Net Zero Goal

-The UK targets net-zero emissions by deploying an average of 15.5GW of renewable energy yearly.
-Despite obstacles like supply chain management and permitting, utilizing solar and onshore wind energy on less than 3% of its land could substantially boost renewable energy output.
+To meet its ambitious net-zero emissions target, the UK is facing a monumental task: deploying an average of 15.5GW of new renewable energy every year.
+Despite significant obstacles like supply chain issues and permitting delays, a solution may be within reach.
+Harnessing solar and onshore wind energy on less than 3% of its land could provide the substantial boost needed for the country’s renewable energy goals.

-Decarbonization progress in the UK has been slow due to political obstacles, such as bans on onshore wind projects and delays in transitioning away from gas and diesel vehicles.
-Measures to improve energy efficiency in buildings have also faced setbacks under former Prime Minister David Cameron and current Prime Minister Rishi Sunak.
+Political obstacles have slowed the UK’s decarbonization progress, including bans on onshore wind projects and delays in transitioning from gas and diesel vehicles.
+Measures to improve energy efficiency in buildings also faced setbacks under former Prime Minister David Cameron and current Prime Minister Rishi Sunak.

-As a result of delays in clean energy deployment and other decarbonization efforts, a recent analysis by AtkinsRealis indicates that the UK must deploy an average of 15.5GW of clean energy per year to align with its own targets.
-This is concerning given that the UK has never added more than 6.5GW of new low-carbon capacity in a single year, a record set back in 2017, according to a recent report by Edie.
+As a result of these delays, a recent analysis by AtkinsRealis indicates that the UK must now deploy an average of 15.5GW of clean energy per year to meet its targets.

-In an ideal scenario, the pace of deployment should have been increasing each year to remain on course.
+Ideally, the pace of deployment should have been increasing each year to stay on course.
 The UK has a legally binding commitment to achieve net-zero emissions by mid-century, supported by carbon budgets aligned with the 2050 target.
-Additionally, there is a newer pledge to eliminate all unabated fossil fuels from the national energy mix by 2035.
+There is also a newer pledge to eliminate all unabated fossil fuels from the national energy mix by 2035.

-This accelerated buildout also faces significant issues related to contentious land-use agreements, which often require time to resolve.
-Ultimately, prolonged reliance on unabated gas could jeopardize climate progress as the only alternative.
+This accelerated buildout is also complicated by contentious land-use agreements, which often require time to resolve.
+The alternative is a prolonged reliance on unabated gas, which would ultimately jeopardize climate progress.

 There’s Hope For a Cleaner UK

-There is encouraging news about England's renewable energy potential.
-By using less than 3% of its total land area, the country could increase renewable energy output by 13 times through solar and onshore wind — the most cost-effective renewable energy sources.
+There is encouraging news, however, about England’s renewable energy potential.
+By using less than 3% of its total land area for solar and onshore wind — the most cost-effective renewable sources — the country could increase its renewable energy output 13-fold.

-This conclusion stems from recent research conducted by Exeter University, commissioned by Friends of the Earth (FoE).
-According to their study, England could increase its photovoltaic solar energy capacity by 130 terawatt hours and onshore wind energy capacity by 96 terawatt hours, in addition to the current 17 terawatt hours of renewable electricity generated from all onland clean energy sources combined.
+This finding comes from recent research conducted by Exeter University and commissioned by Friends of the Earth (FoE).
+According to their study, England could add 130 terawatt hours of photovoltaic solar capacity and 96 terawatt hours of onshore wind capacity, on top of the 17 terawatt hours currently generated from all on-land clean energy sources combined.

 Exeter University